Parrot in a dream perched on a branch in tropical colors with beak slightly open

 He speaks — but these are clearly not your words.
 Someone else’s phrases, someone else’s convictions, someone else’s judgments.
 And something about this makes you uneasy, even before you understand why.

-Your Rebel speaks here, in the territory of finding one’s own voice — the part that has long wanted to say something of its own instead of reciting what’s been learned.
+Your Rebel speaks here, in the territory of finding one’s own voice: the part that has long wanted to say something of its own instead of reciting what’s been learned.
 A parrot repeating borrowed things stands for the way we absorb other people’s beliefs and begin living by them without noticing they were never ours.
 The voices of parents, teachers, society — they live inside us and speak through our mouths.

 This is not an accusation.
 It is an observation.
 Each of us is partly a parrot: we learn through repetition, we take our cues from those around us.
 The question is whether you notice where your own words end and someone else’s begin.
 Your unconscious invites you to draw that line.

 Whose voice is the parrot speaking in your dream?
 If you recognize it — that is a direct indication.
 If you don’t — your unconscious points to something broader: the habit of living with other people’s filters of perception without asking what you yourself think.
+When the borrowed words come from a respected mouth and ask to be received, the same dream becomes the teacher transmitting knowledge to you.

 Ask yourself: “Are there beliefs I consider my own — but which actually came from someone else?
 If I remove every ‘should,’ ‘must,’ and ‘the right way’ — what remains as genuinely mine?”